willquill/plex-docker/README.md

 What the script does:

 * Rebuilds all containers with the image specified in the `image` line from the compose file.
-If this is `latest`, then it will of course get the latest version of that docker container.
+If this is `latest`, then it will get the latest version of that docker container.
 * Deletes images no longer used by containers

 ## Troubleshooting

-If you're seeing odd behavior, make sure you are on docker version 20.
+If you're seeing odd behavior, make sure you are on docker version 20 or greater.

 `docker --version`